aadijain725/AlgoWiz/README.md

 and incorrect answers as each answer is submitted.
 Correct answers display encouraging visuals while wrong answers provide hints.
 Users are not required to pass quizzes to procede to other lessons.

-3. **Interactive Demo** - Each lesson contains at least 1 visual aid to help illustrate concepts.
+3. **Interactive Demo** - Each lesson contains at least one visual aid to help illustrate concepts.
 Interactive Demos have a simple to understand UI that allows the user to procede or review at their own pace.
 Code demos allow users to visualize the internal workings of each algorithm by stepping through the code and letting the user see how to modify/change the output.